niklak/dom_query_by_example/src/manipulating-the-dom.md

     - The `replace_with_html` method replaces the selected elements with new HTML.
 Note that the selection itself remains unchanged, but the document reflects the new content.
 - **Prepend HTML**
     - The `prepend_html` method is used to add a new HTML node at the beginning of the existing selection.

+- **Insert HTML Before/After**
+    - The `before_html` method inserts HTML before each element in the selection.
+    - The `after_html` method inserts HTML after each element in the selection.

 ## Renaming Elements Without Changing the Contents